leigh-hackspace/website-hugo/content/blog/2023/creating-an-appletalk-nas/index.md

 So, to break down what that means:

-* `ens192` - the network interface we want to speak AppleTalk on, in this instance, we're using a VM so its `ens192`, but on your system it'll be different.
+* `ens192` - the network interface we want to speak AppleTalk on, in this instance, we're using a VM so the primary network interface is `ens192`, but on your system, it'll be different.
 * `-router` - advertise this service as a router.
 * `-phase 2` - use ['Phase II' AppleTalk over Ethernet](https://en.wikipedia.org/wiki/AppleTalk).
-* `-net 1 -addr 1.1` - The network and node ID of this service, **this can be skipped** as `atalkd` will auto-generate this if its missing.
+* `-net 1 -addr 1.1` - The network and node ID of this service, **this can be skipped** as `atalkd` will auto-generate this if it is missing.
-* `-zone "Doofnet"` - The name of the 'zone' to advertise this service as part of, this can be anything or skipped, its more for visual fluff on client devices.
+* `-zone "Doofnet"` - The name of the 'zone' to advertise this service as part of, this can be anything or skipped, as this is just more for visual fluff for client devices.

 Once the configuration file is done, you can start `atalkd`: